 If you want to explore the area in an ATV, then this 2 hour tour is perfect for you!

 Still on the main street, you will find two excellent restaurants for a lunch break, one is Amor Divino next to the interesting city museum of sacred art and archaeology.
 This restaurant offers the famous Florentine steak cooked on an open fire in the middle of the dining room.
 The other is La Mencia in the middle of the village with a big dining room and an outside terrace in the summer, serving deliciously cooked traditional Tuscan dishes.

-At the lower end of the main street you find the city museum in a recently restored Palazzo Corboli, one of the main attractions of the town.
-I highly recommend visiting this museum if you are interested in archaeology and medieval art, since this small collection houses an excellent selection of attractive pieces of artwork.
+At the lower end of the main street you find the Etruscan and Sacred Art Museum in a recently restored Palazzo Corboli, one of the main attractions of the town.
+I highly recommend visiting this museum if you are interested in archaeology, Etruscan and medieval art, since this small collection houses an excellent selection of attractive pieces of artwork.
 The building itself, which belonged to a noble family of Siena, conserves some interesting allegorical frescoes from the 14th century.
 In the art collection you can admire some masterpieces of the Sienese school paintings and sculptures from the 13th century onwards, originally commissioned for the churches of the village.
 The archaeological section shows the findings of some nearby Etruscan burial mounds, like urns, jewelry, coins and other objects.

-From Asciano it is easy to continue your itinerary in the Crete area for example in the direction of the facinating Abbey of Monte Oliveto Maggiore, at 10 kilometres distance from here oin the direction of Serre di Rapolano, another quaint village in the south of Tuscany which merits a stop.
+From Asciano, it is easy to continue your itinerary in the Crete area for example in the direction of the fascinating Abbey of Monte Oliveto Maggiore, at 10 kilometres distance from here oin the direction of Serre di Rapolano, another quaint village in the south of Tuscany which merits a stop.

 ... to end in Buonconvento

 Head down to Buonconvento from the Abbey and make a stop to see the walls and small historical center and maybe enjoy dinner before heading back to Siena.